zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/17-sinhala-google.md

 The Supreme Buddha has removed this kingdom.
 So the jinn departed It is said that there are kings of evil. (iii) Hatred is king.
 (Where (ii) applies Should.)
 Moha is a king.
 (Here (ii) should be applied.)
 Those who are are blessed The Lord dwells in the rock temple.
-“Went to the abyss of misery The sage who lived next to the city was afraid of the Trinitarian killer.
+"Went to the abyss of misery The sage who lived next to the city was afraid of the Trinitarian killer.
 This is how the Blessed One lived.
 Again
 The Blessed One was there because he had satisfied all the merits.
 Closed dwellings